This author enjoys researching different foods, trying out new recipes, and sharing her discoveries with her readers.

 Instructions For Making Perfect Butter Toffee

 - Completely line a baking sheet with aluminum foil, set aside.
-Measure out the chocolate and Nuts, (measure nuts after they have been chopped), set aside.
+Measure out the chocolate and nuts (measure nuts after they have been chopped) and set aside.

 - Sprinkle the chocolate chips evenly over the hot liquid toffee right away.
 Using a spatula, move the chocolate around.
 Allow it to melt into the toffee by gently smoothing it across the top as it does melt.
 Getting the chips melted and spread evenly will provide a better toffee in the end, but make sure the toffee and chocolate remain as two separate layers that are slightly blended together where they meet.

 - Now, sprinkle the chopped nuts over the warm melted chocolate.
 Then, using the tips of your fingers, carefully press the nuts into the chocolate gently.
 Try not to press too hard as this will degrade the layer separation.